robusta-dev/robusta/docs/index.rst

 Writing your own automations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-50+ automations are included, but you can also write your own in Python.
+Many automations are included, but you can also write your own in Python.

 .. dropdown:: View example action (Python)
     :color: light